theKemmie/Basic-Python-Codes/Description.md

 User will be given 12 turns(can be changed accordingly) to guess the complete word. <br>
 * Prime Numbers: A Python program for displaying all prime numbers within a certain range.
 * Welcome Message: A program that allows a user to input his or her name with the favorite programming language.
 The user is then given a welcome message.
-* Count Words in a Sentence: A program that gets a sentence from a user and outputs the sentence and the total number of words. <br>
+* Count Words in a Sentence: A program that gets a sentence from a user and outputs the sentence and the total number of words.
+* Reverse_words: Takes a string as input and returns a string with the words reversed.
+This function first splits the input text into a list of words using the split() method.
+It then reverses the list of words using slicing notation ([::-1]).
+Finally, it joins the reversed list of words back into a single string using the join() method. <br>